-Make yourself less vulnerable to these events by:
+Help yourself to safeguard against these circumstances by:

 Relapses often arise as a result of omitting or neglecting one of the above precautionary measures.

-Even without regular support from family, recovery from alcohol or substance addiction is possible.
+Even without regular support from family, recovery from alcohol or substance dependence is possible.

 Both rehab and AA provide excellent foundations for recovery, and can be used individually, together, or at different times in any one individual's overall recovery pathway.

 People often say that it is Alcoholics Anonymous that shows them the way and inspires them to stay sober.